 Project Management Certificate Program

-Project management is the application of knowledge, skills and techniques to execute projects effectively and efficiently.
-It's a strategic competency for organizations, enabling them to tie project results to business goals -- and thus, better compete in their markets.
-It has always been practiced informally, but began to emerge as a distinct profession in the mid-20th century.
+Project management is the application of knowledge, skills and techniques to execute projects effectively and efficiently; on time and in budget.
+It is a strategic competency for organizations, enabling them to tie project results to business goals -- and thus, better compete in their markets.
+Project Management has always been practiced informally, but it began to emerge as a distinct profession in the mid-20th century.
 Today, it is one of the top skills demanded by organizations around the world.

-The Sonoma State University Project Management Certification & Exam Preparation Course will meet the 23-hour educational requirement to sit for the entry-level Certified Associate in Project Management (CAPM) exam and will offer experienced project managers the 35-hour educational requirement necessary to qualify for the Project Management Professional (PMP) exam.
-The course will not include the PMI exam as that must be administered by a PMI-licensed testing facility.
+The 17-week Sonoma State University Project Management Certification Course meets all of the educational requirements necessary to sit for the Certified Associate in Project Management (CAPM®) and the Project Management Professional (PMP®) examinations.
+The course does not include the PMI® exams as they must be administered by a PMI-licensed testing facility.

-Upon successfully completing the SSU course, students will receive a Certificate in Project Management issued by Sonoma State University, regardless of their status with the PMI exam.
+Upon successfully completing the SSU course, students will receive a Certificate in Project Management issued by Sonoma State University, regardless of their status with the PMI® examination.

-The proposed course will also provide training in the use of Microsoft Project, and a copy of the software will be bundled with the text.
-The inclusion of M/S Project training will differentiate the SSU course from other project management courses, and the issuance of an SSU Certificate in Project Management will distinguish our course from the exam-prep only courses.
+The SSU Project Management course also provides training in the use of Microsoft Project.
+The inclusion of M/S Project training differentiates the SSU course from other project management courses, and the issuance of an SSU Certificate in Project Management distinguishes the course from the exam-prep only courses.

 - Professionals who seek to complete the educational hours necessary to qualify for the PMI exams or individuals qualified to sit for a PMI exam but desiring a structured learning environment before actually taking the exam.

 - Current project managers who have not had the benefit of formal training or the benefit of a distinction that recognizes their expertise and experience.

 - Professionals seeking to make a career change into project management.